perfanalytics/pose2sim/README.md

 *For faster inference, you can run on the GPU.* \
 Be aware that GPU support takes almost 5 GB more on disk.

-Open a terminal, activate your environment (see [here](#1-set-up-a-uv-environment)), and run `nvidia-smi`.
+Open a terminal, [activate your environment](#activate-your-environment), and run `nvidia-smi`.
 If this results in an error, your GPU is probably not compatible with CUDA.
 If not, note the "CUDA version": it is the latest version your driver is compatible with (more information [on this post](https://stackoverflow.com/questions/60987997/why-torch-cuda-is-available-returns-false-even-after-installing-pytorch-with)).

 Then go to the [ONNXruntime requirement page](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html#requirements), note the latest compatible CUDA and cuDNN requirements.
 Next, go to the [pyTorch website](https://pytorch.org/get-started/previous-versions/) and install the latest version that satisfies these requirements (beware that torch 2.4 ships with cuDNN 9, while torch 2.3 installs cuDNN 8).
 For example: